 Post-payment clinical claim reviews lead to resource-intensive "pay-and-chase" work.
 Payers send multiple letters, spend money on lockbox fees, devote resources to manage and post lockbox inventory, and grapple with complex accounts receivable and collection monitoring and file exchanges.
 Dispute and appeals periods commonly range from 30 to 90 days.

 A better approach is to conduct clinical claim reviews earlier in the claims process — before payments are made.
 One significant advantage to pre-payment clinical review is that the process better aligns payer and provider incentives.
-In the pre-pay environment, payers interact with the providers’ billing offices, rather than audit teams.
-Billing departments are motivated to get claims paid in a timely way and for appropriate amounts.
-On the payer side, teams must review claims and medical charts quickly to comply with prompt pay guidelines
+In the pre-pay environment, providers are motivated to submit medical records in a timely fashion to allow for rapid completion of claim reviews.
+On the payer side, teams must review claims and medical charts quickly to comply with prompt pay guidelines.

 Leveraging Technology to Scale Up the Pre-Payment Clinical Claim Review Process